Recreation Opportunities Abound in the Heart of Texas

 A number of beautiful, spacious parks are sprinkled throughout the region and are as different as the region's communities.
 More information about the specific amenities like hiking trails, disc golf courses, basketball courts, tennis courts and playscapes at each can be found on the community pages on this website.

-Located in Waco, Cameron Park is one of the largest municipal parks in Texas at 416 acres of trails, disc golf, waterfront beauty, playscapes, and other activity areas.
+Located in Waco, Cameron Park is one of the nicest municipal parks in Texas at 416 acres of trails, disc golf, waterfront beauty, playscapes, and other activity areas.
 It is also home to the 52-acre Cameron Park Zoo.
 Waco also has two championship disc golf courses that sit along the Brazos River in Cameron Park and Brazos Park East.

 Lake Whitney State Park, in Hill County, is 35 square miles and 225 miles of shoreline perfect for fishing, swimming, boating and water skiing.
 In addition, the park is a popular destination for hiking, camping, geocaching and stargazing.
 Located just 90 minutes from Dallas and Fort Worth, the popular area has been declared the official "Getaway Capital of Texas."